SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/salesforce-source.md

 **Error**: `{\"error\":\"invalid_grant\",\"error_description\":\"no client credentials user enabled\"}`.
 This is due to incorrect policies and permissions for authorization.

-To resolve this:

-1. If you have migrated your source from v2.1.1 to v3.x.x, make sure to follow the steps mentioned in **Vendor Configuration** section related to client credentials with attention.
+To resolve this, if you have migrated your source from v2.1.1 to v3.x.x, make sure to follow the steps mentioned in **Vendor Configuration** section related to client credentials with attention.

 **Error**: Object type 'Document' is not supported